Autumn 2025 planting seasonPre-order now for delivery in autumn 2025 / winter 2026.

 More about citrus trees

 We have a range of cold-hardy citrus trees, suitable for eating fresh and / or use in the kitchen.
 As a general principle, if you are in USDA zone 7 or above (with minimum winter temperatures no lower than -12C to -15C) you should be able to successfully grow your own citrus fruits - but you need to be careful in the choice of variety and rootstock.
+In addition, the trees should be planted in a sheltered location, in full sun - although these citrus trees can survive cold winters, for fruit production they need plenty of warm sunshine.

 Unless otherwise noted all our citrus trees and rootstocks are raised to organic (bio) standards.